 M&A culture due diligence is an exercise that identifies the cultural differences between the acquirer and seller in mission-critical areas such as communication, decision making, and performance management.

 M&A culture integration is the process of assessing merging companies cultures, identifying the gaps between the two cultures, determining which gaps should be closed and then deciding how to close them.
-Since culture is deep rooted and extraordinarily difficult to change, only the cultural changes necessary to achieve the deals benefits should be included in the scope of the integration.
+Since culture is deep rooted and extraordinarily difficult to change, only the cultural changes necessary to achieve a deal's benefits should be included in the scope of an integration.
 This focused, targeted approach is practical and viable.
 Attempting to build one common culture during an integration is not.

 Free M&A Culture Presentations and Assessments

 Download the below free M&A culture presentations, research, and assessments that educate acquirers about how to best perform cultural due diligence and integrate disparate cultures.

 Cultural Integration: The "X Factor" in Merger Success and Failure